 Apollo Music Projects is a music education charity that transforms the lives of disadvantaged children in deprived areas through the magic of live classical music.
 We offer children an experience that enhances and enriches their education, giving them access to something they would not experience otherwise.
 Since 2004, over 14,000 children from primary and special schools in deprived parts of London have benefited from our programmes.

-We are looking for two committed and passionate people to join our Board of Trustees.
+We are looking for a Treasurer to join our Board of Trustees.